aai-institute/pyDVL/CONTRIBUTING.md

   If you experience segmentation faults with the tests, try running them with `-n 0` to disable parallelization.

 - `--slow-tests` enables running slow tests.
+See below for a description of slow tests.

 ### Markers